 26) AB Celestial

 108 permissions, 3 years and she finally made it!
 Let’s welcome Mumbai’s first floating restaurant, AB Celestial.
 Waiting stylishly for you at the Bandra end of the sea link.
 Serving continental food fronting mesmerizing view of city skylines, Sunset and Bandra Worli Sea link all being inside the Arabian sea.
-This is the perfect place to be and the best things to do in Mumbai, take your bae to/or go with a couple of friends and enjoy the night away.
+This is the perfect place to be and the best place to visit in Mumbai, take your bae to/or go with a couple of friends and enjoy the night away.

 Hours: Opens 6 PM